xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/vendor_payouts_and_tracking_the_flow_of_money_to_and_from_the_vendors.md

 In the case of automated distribution, the transactions reflecting the movement of the money are generated and registered in this section automatically.
 In the case of manual distribution, the store administrator uses this section to manually register any transactions taking place between the store owner/storefront operator and each of the vendors.

-Let us take a closer look at how to use the Vendor transactions section.
+Let us take a closer look at how to work on vendor transactions using the Vendor transactions section.

 ## Viewing vendor transactions

-The main content of the section is a table showing vendor transaction information in the following format:
+The main content of the Vendor transactions section is a table showing vendor transaction information in the following format:

    *   Vendor: Company name and email address of the vendor to whom the transaction pertains.
    *   Created by: Transaction origin (who created the transaction).
 The following values may be used: